THE PERKS OF BEING A WALLFLOWER (2012)

 Starring: Logan Lerman, Emma Watson, Ezra Miller, Mae Whitman, Johnny Simmons, and Paul Rudd

-Best Credit: Chelsea Zhang as "Shakespeare Girl"
+Credit: Chelsea Zhang as "Shakespeare Girl"

 Runtime: 1 hour 42 minutes